-It is crucial that any such concerns, including those which do not meet the harm threshold (please refer to the school's Staff Behaviour and Code of Conduct), are shared responsibly and with the right person, and recorded and dealt with appropriately.
+It is crucial that any such concerns, including those which do not meet the harms test threshold, are shared responsibly and with the right person, and recorded and dealt with appropriately.

-Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from potential false allegations or misunderstandings.
+Ensuring they are dealt with effectively should also protect those working in or on behalf of the Schools from potential false allegations or misunderstandings.